On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

 \section{Applications}

-Although we let the definition of a nearly $\bM$ matrix to be very generic, we focus here on linear systems that occur in applications of one-dimensional differential equations and in particular to those that occur in some $H^1$-Galerkin/finite element discretizations.
-Moreover, we will not present the detailed analysis into matrices $\bU$ and $\bV$ or present the verification of the assumptions of Theorem \ref{thm:main1} since it is not hard to confirm numerically.
-In general we will take $\bN=\bU\bV^T$.
-We will also compare the overall performance of the new iteration compared to the classical Gauss-Seidel and GMRES methods.
+Although we let the definition of a nearly $\bM$ matrices to be very generic, we focus here on linear systems that occur in finite element and finite difference discretizations of differential equations with nearly circulant matrices.
+In all cases we can write $\bN=\bU^T\bV$ and we can verify numerically that the assumptions on matrices $\bU$ and $\bV$ are satisfied.
+In some case we present an indicative comparison of the performance of the new iteration with the classical Gauss-Seidel and GMRES methods, \cite{SM1986}.
 In all the experiments we considered as initial guess of the solution the zero vector.